 Spolin Law achieved justice on another case a few weeks ago when the firm’s attorneys successfully overturned a murder conviction for an innocent client who had been convicted of murder.
 This was the second overturned murder conviction the firm has achieved within the past six months for different clients.
 (To see info about previous successful cases, visit the Awards & Media section of the Spolin Law website.)

-The client had been convicted of first-degree murder (Penal Code 187), attempted murder (Penal Code 664/187) and robbery with a gun enhancement (Penal Code 211) in 2004 and had been in state custody since his arrest in 2002.
+The client had been convicted of first-degree murder (Penal Code 187), attempted murder (Penal Code 664/187), and robbery with a gun enhancement (Penal Code 211) in 2004 and had been in state custody since his arrest in 2002.
 Since that time, he has attempted to appeal his conviction multiple times and with different attorneys.
 He hired Spolin Law to handle the most recent (and successful) petition several months ago.
-The firm’s appeals attorneys who handled his case included former prosecutor Aaron Spolin, Of Counsel attorney Matthew Barhoma, and former prosecutor Caitlin Dukes.
+The firm’s appeals attorneys who handled his case included former prosecutor Aaron Spolin and former prosecutor Caitlin Dukes.
 Ms. Dukes conducted the oral argument for Spolin Law based on the firm’s written submission.
-Attorney Winston McKesson, the client’s long-time personal lawyer, was also present and provided valuable assistance that aided the firm’s written submission and oral argument on the matter.
+Attorney Winston McKesson, the client’s longtime personal lawyer, was also present and provided valuable assistance that aided the firm’s written submission and oral argument on the matter.

-To speak with one of the attorneys at Spolin Law about this case or any other criminal law matter, please call us at (866) 716-2805.
+To speak with one of the attorneys or staff members at Spolin Law about this case or any other criminal law matter, please call us at (310) 424-5816.
 The firm handles state and federal post-conviction matters.